EmbySupport/Emby.Docs/Google-Drive.md

 ![googledrive1f.png](images/plugins/googledrive1f.png)

 Click the “Go to credentials” button above.
-You’ll be met with a wizard that trys to determine what type of credentials you’ll need.
+You’ll be met with a wizard that tries to determine what type of credentials you’ll need.
 Just ignore this and click the “Credentials” menu on the left.

 Click the “OAuth consent screen” option in the middle